-The psychological medications are given to individuals leading a non-hygienic life to reset him back to a healthy lifestyle.
-In a psychiatric medication review or a psychiatrist reviews, all the medication that a patient is taking for an existing mental illness.
-The purpose is to enhance safe and effective drugs use and ultimately, improve individual outcomes.
+The psychiatric medications are given to individuals living unhealthy life style to reset them back to a healthy lifestyle.
+In a psychiatric medication review, most the medication that a patient is taking for an existing psychiatric illness have side effects.
+The purpose of the psychiatric medication review is to enhance safe and effective drugs use and ultimately, improve individual outcomes.

 Benefits and side effects of taking Psychiatric medications

-Psychiatric medications such tranquilizers, sleeping pills, antipsychotic drugs, and antidepressants.
-These medications are used to treat a wide variety of symptoms from anxiety and difficulty sleeping to decreased energy levels, disorientation, and depression.
+Psychiatric medications include tranquilizers, sleeping pills, antipsychotic drugs and antidepressants.
+These medications are used to treat a wide variety of symptoms from anxiety and difficulty sleeping to decreased energy levels, disorientation, depression, bipolar disorder and schizophrenia.

 Tranquilizers and Sleeping Pills

-Most tranquilizers belong to a chemical family called benzodiazepines, although common names include of Librium, Valium, Xanax and Halcium.
-Sleep pills another common sort of tranquilizers, consist of sedative drugs known as barbiturates, buspirone, Diphenhydramine, Hydroxyzine, and Meprobamate.
+Most tranquilizers belong to the benzodiazepines family and common names include Librium, Valium, Xanax and Halcium.
+Other families of tranquilizers consist of sedative drugs known as barbiturates, buspirone, Diphenhydramine, Hydroxyzine, and Meprobamate.

-Side effects- such as allergies, low blood pressure, liver disease, hip fracture, and breathing problems.
+Side effects include: allergies, low blood pressure, liver disease, hip fracture, and breathing problems.
 Mind-altering effects include forgetfulness, decreased mental functioning, withdrawal syndrome and lack of synchronization etc.